 "That's the spirit, dearie!"
 Said the kindly old voice, who had hurried up to stand between Allison and I as we walked.

 "And did we really need to drag Maggie into this?"
-I spoke.
+I spoke, gesturing in the darkness toward the elderly lady who had been a surprisingly spry and stubbornly insistent volunteer.

 "You told me to ask for volunteers."
 Allison said.